 Who is a Good Candidate for Viveve Vaginal Rejuvenation?

 The best candidate for Viveve is a woman struggling with their intimate wellness, such as lack of sexual satisfaction or an overactive bladder.
 Like all body tissues, the skin and muscles of the vagina weaken as we age.
 Aging in the vaginal area leads to many issues for women that can affect their quality of life.
-If you are someone struggling with any of the follow, Viveve may be right for you:
+If you are someone struggling with any of the following, Viveve may be right for you:

 Pain or discomfort during intercourse